cksystemsteaching/selfie/book.md

 What if we need to initialize 64-bit registers with values that fit into 64 bits but not 32 bits, that is, the 20 bits `lui` can handle plus the 12 bits `addi` can handle?
 This is of course also possible, it just takes a few more instructions to do that, in particular the arithmetic `add` and `mul` instructions introduced below.
 We nevertheless do not show here how but encourage you to try once you know how arithmetic instructions work.
 It is a nice exercise in machine programming.

-However, before introducing arithmetic instructions we expand our initialization story from registers to memory.
-Since we are now able to initialize registers to any value we like, the next question is how to do the same with memory.
+However, before introducing arithmetic instructions we expand our initialization story from registers to main memory.
+Since we are now able to initialize registers to any value we like, the next question is how to do the same with main memory.

 #### Memory

-TODO: introduce sd
+The next two RISC-U instructions we introduce are the `ld` and `sd` instructions which allow us to access main memory.
+Again, all examples are real, executable code of the selfie system.

 `0x30: 0xFEA1BC23: sd a0,-8(gp)`